How Old do you have to be to Get GED?

 Florida

-Similar to Texas, 16-year-olds need a waiver and parental consent to take the test.
+Similar to Texas, 16-year-olds need an age waiver form and parental consent to take the test.

 For more details check out: GED in Florida